 Most wind catchers are simple without any decorations.

-Some of the wind catchers are decorated with a variety of architectural elements as plasterworks,
+Some of the wind catchers are decorated with a variety of architectural elements such as plasterworks,

 , and in some cases very special

 The Dowlat Abad Garden in Yazd has the tallest windcatcher in Iran.
-The Dolatabad Garden of Yazd has established in the late Afshar period and in 1160 AH.
+The Dolatabad Garden of Yazd was established in the late Afshar period and in 1160 AH.